rickosborne/cascades/md/25-4-2-a-better-plan.md

 I stepped around her and to the wall, keeping her attention toward the back of the aircraft.
 She continued to protest but I waved her off.

-"No, that's a very nice top and I refuse to have it ruined because I'm clumsy.
+"No, that's a very nice top, and I refuse to have it ruined because I'm clumsy.
 My bag is in here—"

 I didn't get to finish, which was good because I was running out of ideas.